mendix/docs/content/refguide/call-rest-action.md

 #### 4.1.4 Content Type

 If the [export mapping](export-mappings) is based on a message definition, it can export both XML and JSON.
 Choose the type of output you want. **Content-Type header** is not set by default.
-To set it use Custom HTTP Headers tab.
+To set it, use the **Custom HTTP Headers** tab.

 ### 4.2 Binary for the Entire Request